lumpencamp/civic-security/index.md

 # Lumpen Guide to Civic Security

-Welcome to the Civic Security Guide.
+Welcome to the Lumpen Guide to Civic Security.
 This is a comprehensive, community-sourced resource providing detailed, practical information on digital security, physical safety, and legal rights.

 ---